Vaginal Complaints

 The pH value of the vagina changes to a less acidic range of 6.0 to 8.0, and there is a shift in the vaginal flora towards more coliform bacteria.

-What are the causes of vaginal wasting?
+What causes vaginal atrophy?

 Vaginal dryness